Balance Branding and Performance Campaigns

-With an increase in data-driven decision-making, a general trend has formed which observes organizations shifting their media budgets towards ‘easy-to-quantify’ performance campaigns. .
-While this has led to organizations being more aware of ROI and performance campaigns, it has also led to marketing departments finding it increasingly challenging to quantify the long-term impact of branding on bottom-line sales.
+Data-driven decision-making is trending.
+Organizations have been shifting their media budgets towards ‘easy-to-quantify’ performance campaigns.
+While this has led to organizations being more aware of ROI and performance campaigns, it has also led to marketing departments finding it increasingly challenging to quantify the long-term impact of branding on bottom-line sales, and to balance branding and performance.

 This challenge has resulted in the emergence of a reactionary trend; organizations are paying more attention to the role that a long-term integrated strategy between branding and performance plays in delivering the best results in the long run.